Alix'sBubble

 In my past relationships, whenever my ex-partner and I got into arguments; the very heated ones, I would be the one tearing up and I would always get response like “you’re playing the emotional card to get your way, that’s unfair”.
 This statement had a very profound impact on me.
 I felt like an evil villain while at the same time feeling the jab of rejection that I was not allowed to express myself.

-When I was working (non-mental health related job), there were many occasions where my colleagues would disapprove of others who were more emotionally expressive.
-There was once when a colleague was stricken by depression, he was absent from work and tended to take long breaks from work.
-His struggles were invalidated and minimized by others.
-Comments like “I had it worse than him, what has he got to be depressed about?”
+When I was working (nothing to do with mental health, by the way), there were many occasions where my colleagues would disapprove of others who were more emotionally expressive.
+Like this one time, a colleague was battling depression and needed some time off.
+Instead of support, he got eye rolls and comments like, “What’s he got to be so sad about?”, “I had it worse than him, what has he got to be depressed about?”
+Talk about kicking someone when they're down!

 These reactions from others are so common in our society that any form of strong intense emotional expression is a no-no. Strong emotions are getting a very bad rap, don’t you think?